izenynn/push_swap_tester/README.md

 Example: ./tester.sh 10 5 (no numbers will be generated becouse end is smaller than start)

-Also note that if quantity is less than total range, then quantity will be equal to total range.
+Also note that if quantity is less than range, then quantity will be equal to the range.
 Example: ./tester.sh 0 3 5 (quantity will be 3, not 5)

 Tester by: izenynn